-On April 27, 2011, the Singapore Economic Development Board (EDB) awarded the Company a repayable grant (the "Grant") not exceeding SGD10 million (equivalent to \$7,341,127 and \$7,390,655 as at December 31, 2021 and 2022 respectively) to support the Company's drug development activities over a five-year qualifying period commencing February 24, 2011 (the "Project").
+On April 27, 2011, the Singapore Economic Development Board (EDB) awarded the Company a repayable grant (the "Grant") not exceeding SGD10 million (equivalent to \$7,390,655 and \$7,509,524 as at December 31, 2022 and 2023 respectively) to support the Company's drug development activities over a five-year qualifying period commencing February 24, 2011 (the "Project").
 The Project was successfully implemented, resulting in substantially the full amount of the Grant being disbursed to the Company.

-In the event any of the Company's clinical product candidates achieve commercial approval after Phase 3 clinical trials, the Company will be required to repay the funds disbursed to the Company under the Grant plus interest of 6%.
+In the event any of the Company's clinical product candidates achieve commercial approval after Phase 3 clinical trials and accompanied by a positive cash flow situation, the Company will be required to repay the funds disbursed to the Company under the Grant plus interest of 6%.
+As at December 31, 2023 none of its clinical product candidates have commenced Phase 3.

-As of December 31, 2021, and December 31, 2022, the amounts of funds disbursed to the Company plus accrued interest were \$11,335,661 and \$11,855,579, respectively.
+As of December 31, 2022, and December 31, 2023, the amounts of funds disbursed to the Company plus accrued interest were \$11,855,579 and \$12,496,831, respectively.